 NRS 353.205 section 1(b) states, Part 2 [of the Executive Budget] must include a mission statement and measurement indicators for each program.
-In the past, agencies have taken this to mean that performance measurers are required for each budget account.
-This is not necessarily true.
-Performance measures are now included at the agency activity level.
+Performance measures are included at the agency activity level.
+If performance measures are warranted, you should identify and define relevant and quantifiable performance measurements.